BCC meets every Sunday at 10:00 am

 Church to us does not mean a building, but a family of Christ followers that He has called together to do important things that He has prepared in advance for us to do.
 (Eph.
 2:10) We don’t want to go to church – we want to be the church.

 We have always labeled ourselves as “non-denominational.”
 We have members from dozens of different church backgrounds.
 Our plans and direction are determined by our own leadership (our board of elders and pastoral team), rather than by an external organization.
 However, we do associate ourselves with other churches or groups for joint support of common goals.
 A little less than ten years ago, we decided to partner with other churches in a movement known as “ Converge.”
 This is an association of like-minded churches that have joined together to START new churches (our interest is particularly in the National Capitol region), to STRENGTHEN churches, and to SEND followers of Jesus to all parts of the world.
 Our pastor now has a key leadership role with Converge in our region as well as with the national office of Converge Global Missions.

-Pastor Kevin is also the leader of an informal group of Pastors known as the Central Maryland Evangelical Pastor’s Fellowship.
+Our founding pastor, Kevin McGhee, is also the leader of an informal group of Pastors known as the Central Maryland Evangelical Pastor’s Fellowship.
 He helps facilitate the shared ministry of about 20 churches in the Baltimore Washington Corridor.
 About 10 years ago, the group launched an initiative to promote volunteer involvement in our public schools in Prince Georges County known as Side by Side.
 More recently, the group has launched a non-profit ministry to the homeless and vulnerable known as New Day.
 At Bethany, we like to say “Community is our middle name!” – and we mean it.
 One of our distinctives as a church is the extent to which we serve as a hub for activities both in West Laurel and in the region.